What substances are in PRIO?

 Go to HVMFS 2019:25 (available only in Swedish) External link.

-Go to the website of the Stockholm convention External link.
+Go to the website of the Stockholm Convention External link.

 The Water Framework Directive (WFD) 2000/60/EC was established by the European Parliament and of the Council and is a framework for water policy within the Community.
 The directive aims at protecting and improve water quality in the EU and is a common strategy against water pollution.